Why a Strong Immune System Matters and How to Strengthen Yours

 Onions

 Onions are one of the most grown and consumed vegetables worldwide.
 They contain a total of thirty-four phenolics, including seventeen flavonoids, with quercetin being the most abundant.
-These compounds have powerful antioxidant and anti-neuroinflammatory abilities, with flavonoids in onion peels having significant positive effects.
+These compounds possess potent antioxidant and anti-neuroinflammatory properties, with flavonoids in onion peels exhibiting significant positive effects.

-Quercetin is also known for being anti-allergic due to its ability to keep the immune system in check and block the release of histamines, compounds that cause allergic reactions.
+Quercetin is also known for its anti-allergic properties, which involve regulating the immune system and inhibiting the release of histamines, compounds that trigger allergic reactions.
 For this reason, quercetin is often found in treatments for conditions such as bronchial asthma and hay fever.
-As well as onions, quercetin is also found in broccoli, apples, berries, grapes, certain herbs, tea, and wine.
-Whether incorporated into savoury dishes or used as aromatic additions, garlic and onions provide a flavuorful means of boosting immune health.
+In addition to onions, quercetin is also found in broccoli, apples, berries, grapes, certain herbs, tea, and wine.
+Whether incorporated into savoury dishes or used as aromatic additions, garlic and onions provide a flavourful means of boosting immune health.

 Yoghurt and Probiotics

 Yoghurt, along with other probiotic-rich foods such as kefir and fermented vegetables, serves as a source of beneficial bacteria that promote a healthy gut microbiome.
 A robust gut microbiome is intricately linked to immune function, as it helps regulate the body's immune responses.
-Probiotics enhance the production of antibodies and support the activity of immune cells, boosting the function of the immune system to defend the body against pathogenic microbes.
+Probiotics enhance the production of antibodies and support the activity of immune cells, thereby boosting the immune system's ability to defend the body against pathogenic microbes.
 Including yoghurt and probiotic-rich foods in the diet not only contributes to digestive health but also plays a crucial role in boosting the immune system.
 These foods also help reduce the risk of type 2 diabetes, heart disease, and metabolic syndrome.

 Nuts

-Almonds support immunity due to their vitamin E content.
+Almonds support the immune system due to their high vitamin E content.
 Almonds with their skin still intact have been shown to reduce the multiplication and spread of viruses, such as the herpes virus.
 This is due to the effects of specialised immune cells such as cytokines, interleukins, and tumour necrosis factors.

-Pistachios are loaded with anti-oxidant and anti-inflammatory compounds such as anthocyanins, flavonoids, and the carotenoids lutein and zeaxanthin.
+Pistachios deliver a powerful load of antioxidant and anti-inflammatory compounds, including anthocyanins, flavonoids, and the carotenoids lutein and zeaxanthin.
 They also contain the immune-boosting vitamins A, B, C, E, and K.

-Walnuts are often celebrated as a ‘superfood' because they contain a mix of natural substances that work together to lower the risk of cancer.
-Looking like miniature brains, they are packed with anti-inflammatory omega-3 polyunsaturated fatty acids that support brain health.
+People often celebrate walnuts as a “superfood” because their natural substances work together to reduce the risk of certain types of cancer.
+Looking like miniature brains, walnuts pack a potent dose of anti-inflammatory omega-3 polyunsaturated fatty acids that support brain health.
 They also contain beneficial compounds such as tocopherols, antioxidant polyphenols, and ellagitannins.

-When walnuts are eaten, ellagitannins turn into ellagic acid, which the gut bacteria then transform into bioactive substances called urolithins.
-Some of these, like urolithin A, have strong anti-inflammatory properties.
-Walnuts are high in fibre, so they are a prebiotic food for the “friendly” bacteria in the gut, helping to lower the risk of diseases such as colorectal cancer.
+When you eat walnuts, your gut bacteria convert ellagitannins into ellagic acid, which they then transform into bioactive substances known as urolithins.
+Some of these, such as urolithin A, possess potent anti-inflammatory properties.
+Walnuts are high in fibre, making them a prebiotic food for the “friendly” bacteria in the gut, which helps lower the risk of diseases such as colorectal cancer.

-Like walnuts, pecans also look like miniature brains, are packed full of anti-inflammatory omega-3 polyunsaturated fatty acids, and contain immune-boosting vitamin E, folate, and zinc.
-These nutrients help the body to repair, fight off infections, and also protect the DNA.
-This is important as damaged DNA has the potential to trigger cancerous cell growth and multiplication.
-Eating pecans can also help reduce cholesterol, which in turn reduces the risk of heart disease.
+Like walnuts, pecans also resemble miniature brains, are packed with anti-inflammatory omega-3 polyunsaturated fatty acids, and contain immune-boosting vitamins E, folate, and zinc.
+These nutrients help the body repair itself, fight off infections, and protect DNA.
+This is important because damaged DNA has the potential to trigger the growth and multiplication of cancerous cells.
+Eating pecans can also help lower cholesterol levels, which in turn reduces the risk of heart disease.

-Along with almonds and walnuts, Brazil nuts are beneficial nuts for the immune system.
+Along with almonds and walnuts, Brazil nuts are a valuable addition to a healthy immune system.
 Brazil nuts are one of the best dietary sources of the anti-oxidant mineral selenium.
 This is needed for the health of the thyroid gland and to protect healthy DNA.
-Brazil nuts can boost the production of the body's innate anti-oxidant, glutathione, which has anti-inflammatory effects.
-Brazil nuts have also been found to be especially beneficial for individuals with chronic kidney disease because the selenium in them improves oxidative stress and inflammation.
+Brazil nuts can boost the body's production of the innate antioxidant glutathione, which has anti-inflammatory effects.
+Brazil nuts have also been found to be particularly beneficial for individuals with chronic kidney disease.
+Selenium in them helps mitigate oxidative stress and inflammation.

 Seeds

 Pumpkin seeds are full of nutrients, including fibre, healthy fats, protein, vitamin E, zinc, magnesium, and folate.
 However, they also come with a range of polyphenols, phytosterols, flavonoids, and carotenoids.
-This makes them very effective for fighting oxidative stress in the body.
-For this reason, research has found them to be beneficial at boosting the immune system.
-They are also effective at reducing the risk of infection by parasites, diabetes, high cholesterol, and even cancer, all because of their nutrient profile.
+This makes them highly effective in combating oxidative stress in the body.
+For this reason, research has found them to be beneficial in boosting the immune system.
+They are also effective in reducing the risk of infections by parasites, as well as diabetes, high cholesterol, and even certain types of cancer, all due to their nutrient-rich profile.

 Chia seeds are another seed that can support the immune system.
 They are full of fibre, both soluble and insoluble.
-The insoluble fibre keeps the beneficial gut bacteria happy because it serves as food to enable them to grow and multiply, crowding pathogenic, infection-causing bacteria out.
+The insoluble fibre keeps the beneficial gut bacteria happy because it serves as food, enabling them to grow and multiply, thereby crowding out pathogenic, infection-causing bacteria.
 The fibre also has a cleansing effect, grabbing onto chemicals that cause high cholesterol and cancer and removing them from the body.
 Chia seeds also contain a variety of phytochemicals, including quercetin, kaempferol, caffeic acid, and chlorogenic acid.
-These fight inflammation and oxidative stress, which supports the immune system.
+These help fight inflammation and oxidative stress, which in turn supports the immune system.
 They specifically support the health of the heart and liver and have anti-cancer benefits.

 Vitamins